FAQs

 Current Students

 WWU Honors does not have any First-Year specific scholarships.
 We intentionally separate First-Year scholarships from participation in Honors so no one is "held hostage" in Honors by their scholarship.
-Rather, we want them to be in Honors because they WANT TO be there.
+Rather, we want them to join Honors because they want to be there.
 This flips the burden onto us to deliver a curriculum that's worth staying for.
-And they DO stay, as reflected by our 95% retention rate in the last 4 years.
 That said, most of the students in Honors do receive the best scholarships that WWU offers.
-But that's because of WHO THEY ARE and not because they agreed to join WWU Honors.
+But that's because of who they are and not because they agreed to join WWU Honors.

 To explore other scholarships available to incoming students, check out the Scholarship Center.